 There are lots of decisions to be made when you have a baby.
 There are the products to choose – from the type of pram to the cot and car seat – to the bigger decisions all couples need to make before they have a baby.
+Because really, the last thing you want is for resentment to build because you didn’t nut out who would be doing all of those exhausting middle-of-night settles ahead of time.
+Here are 12 conversations to have with your partner before birth:

 If you have a birth plan, it’s very important that your partner is on board with your wishes and willing to advocate for you in the delivery room.
 If you don’t have one, at least talk about your options and preferences beforehand just in case Bub throws you a few surprises on the day.
 Think induction, pain relief, and c-section births – like the topics covered here.